 The web pages should be used to answer plenty of objections.

 Prospects are naturally averse to give out their information.
 Especially in this day and age of digital privacy.
 But we us digital marketers require the information to properly serve the prospects.
 In this case we are in awkward place of asking or not asking.

 There are various solutions to this problem to get the most from your clients and they are:

-If you require an email so that you can start your email marketing then your forms should just have one field.
+If you require an email so that you can start your email marketing then you forms should just have one field.
 The reward to this would be to provide the prospects with a Pdf, or subscription to your newsletter.
 Fewer fields have dramatically increased conversion rates.

 There is a train of thought that is better to have the form above the fold of the website to make it easier for conversions.
 This works most of the times although it doesn’t work all of the times.

 The form could be put on the bottom of the page or in the middle.
 This would increase conversions as it gives the prospect more information about the product or service.
 Making them more predisposed to filling in the form and then converting.
 Michael Aagaard of ContentVerve found that moving the form to the bottom of the page increased conversions by 304%

-There are some businesses that would require more information so as to be able to help the prospects.
+There are some business that would require more information so as to be able to help the prospects.
 The problem comes in the prospects are not willing to give out all their information at one go.
-The best way to solve this is to have a multi-step form.
+The best way to solve this is by have a multi-step form.

-In that, the first few form fields would ask innocuous questions like a number of employees and business type.
-The next step would ask for more details like email, phone number, and physical address.
-The reason this works is that once a prospect has agreed to do small things they are then more predisposed to agree to do harder things.
+In that the first few form fields would ask innocuous questions like number of employees and business type.
+The next step would ask for more details like email, phone number and physical address.
+The reason this works is because once a prospect has agreed to do small things they are then more predisposed to agree to doing harder things.